casper-network/docs/source/docs/casper/dapp-dev-guide/deploying-contracts.md

     --node-address <HOST:PORT> <DEPLOY-HASH>
 ```

-If the deploy was successful, the `get-deploy` command would return a JSON object with the full details of the deploy.
+If the deploy succeeded, the `get-deploy` command would return a JSON object with the full details of the deploy.

 <details>
 <summary>Sample get-deploy result</summary>